Skip to main content

 Docker compose

-When you need many services (Apache should be able to communicate with PHP and PHP should be able to request data from MySQL), you need to configure a special file called docker-compose.yml.
+When you need many services (Apache should be able to communicate with PHP and PHP should be able to request data from MySQL), you need to configure a special file called composer.yaml.
 That file should be placed in the root of the project and will define the list of services required and how they will collaborate together.

 The Docker Joomla image is built on PHP and Apache